awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks-mng.md

 **Important**
 Capacity Blocks are only available for certain Amazon EC2 instance types and AWS Regions\.
 For compatibility information, see [Work with Capacity Blocks Prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/capacity-blocks-using.html#capacity-blocks-prerequisites) in the *Amazon EC2 User Guide for Linux Instances*\.
 For more information, see [Use Capacity Blocks for machine learning workloads](https://docs.aws.amazon.com/autoscaling/ec2/userguide/launch-template-capacity-blocks.html) in the *Amazon EC2 Auto Scaling User Guide*\.
-Managed node groups with capacity blocks can only be created with custom launch templates\.
+Managed node groups with Capacity Blocks can only be created with custom launch templates\.
-When upgrading managed node groups with capacity blocks, make sure that the desired size of the node group is set to `0`\.
+When upgrading managed node groups with Capacity Blocks, make sure that the desired size of the node group is set to `0`\.

-## Create a managed node group with Amazon EC2 capacity blocks<a name="capacity-blocks-mng-procedure"></a>
+## Create a managed node group with Amazon EC2 Capacity Blocks<a name="capacity-blocks-mng-procedure"></a>

 You can use Capacity Blocks with Amazon EKS managed node groups for provisioning and scaling GPU\-accelerated worker nodes\.
 The AWS CloudFormation template examples that follow don’t cover every aspect needed in a production clusters\.
 Typically, you’d also want a bootstrapping script to join the node to the cluster and specify the Amazon EKS accelerated AMI\.
 For more information, see [Creating a managed node group](create-managed-node-group.md)\.